Oh, how I

 Like I said, we don’t have any hard and fast rules of what to put on our feast of the seven fishes menu.

-I’m pretty sure that’s not even close to being right, but it makes me sound like a good italian girl to my non-italian friends, ha!
+I’m pretty sure that’s not even close to being the right pronunciation, but it makes me sound like a good italian girl to my non-italian friends, soooo we go with it.

 Update: I googled it, it’s not right by a long shot.
 LOL